aws/aws-cdk/packages/aws-cdk-lib/aws-appsync/README.md

 // Build a data source for AppSync to access the database. declare const api: appsync.GraphqlApi;
-const rdsDS = api.addRdsDataSource('rds', cluster, secret, 'demos');
+const rdsDS = api.addRdsDataSourceV2('rds', cluster, secret, 'demos');

 // Set up a resolver for an RDS query. rdsDS.createResolver('QueryGetDemosRdsResolver', {